Bridgewater College: 2022 shooting

-Students can choose to be involved in approximately 60 social, cultural, religious, and academic clubs and organizations on campus.
-In addition, the student-run Eagle Productions hosts a wide variety of free weekend activities available to students.
-Events range from comedians and musicians to Homecoming festivities and the Springfest Carnival.
+Repatriation of Native American items

-The nearby cities of Harrisonburg, Staunton, and Charlottesville provide numerous arts and cultural opportunities for students, while the Washington, D.C., metropolitan area is only a two-hour drive away.
-Civil War battlefields, national parks, agriculture, and restaurants featuring local food are all part of the culture of the Shenandoah Valley, bounded by the Allegheny Mountains to the west and the Blue Ridge chain to the east, both of which are visible from campus.
+The college is returning sacred funerary belongings and remains that were donated to the college.
+These items are protected by the Native American Graves Protection and Repatriation Act (NAGPRA).

 Academics

 Bridgewater offers more than 60 majors and minors, awarding the Bachelor of Arts and Bachelor of Science degrees.
 Bridgewater students have the opportunity to study abroad through the BCA Study Abroad program and May Term Travel Courses.

 Bridgewater also offers the Flory Honors Program.
 Flory Fellows gain access to many opportunities and benefits, including honors sections of general education courses limited to 15 students each, housing within the honors community, and more.